 Jacqueline Worswick, Connections Donor

 Connections is supported by voluntary donations from individuals and organisations.
-If you would like to support the UK’s largest celebration of youth theatre, by making a donation to the appeal, please select the amount you would like to donate in the drop-down list below or enter a different amount.
+If you would like to support the UK’s largest celebration of youth theatre, please select donate to make your donation online.
 Alternatively you can contact the NT Development Department on 020 7452 3218 or email [email protected]

-Please join us in celebrating this work by seeing the Connections performances across the UK and here at the NT in 2017.
+Please join us in celebrating this work by seeing the Connections performances across the UK and here at the NT.

 The National Theatre's Partner for Learning is Bank of America.

 Connections is supported by The Mohn Westlake Foundation, Buffini Chao Foundation, The Hearn Foundation, The Broughton Family Charitable Trust, The Peter Cundill Foundation, CHK Foundation, The EBM Charitable Trust, The Golsoncott Foundation, Henry Oldfield Trust, Katie Bradford Arts Trust, Susan Miller and Byron Grote, Mulberry Trust, Sherling Charitable Trust, The Royal Victoria Hall Foundation.